RiccardoCafa/RiccardoCafa/README.md

 # Hello!
 Welcome to my github profile :)

-Hey there, I'm Riccardo Cafagna, a software engineer enthusiast with a passion for all things tech.
+Hey there, I'm Riccardo Cafagna, a software engineer with a passion for all things tech.
 Feel free to drop me a line – I'm always up for a chat or some coding adventures! 😄👨‍💻

 ## Personal Project